pgmesa/synapgrad/README.md

 pip install synapgrad
 ```

-> :Note: There is another branch in this repository called `synaptorch`, which presents an alternative implementation of synapgrad with a more torch-like engine.
-However, this version is outdated and far less efficient.
-Despite that, I still recommend taking a look at it as it replicates better how pytorch engine works.

 ## Technical Description
 This project implements a completely functional engine for tracking operations between Tensors, by dynamically building a Directed Acyclic Graph (DAG), and an automatic backpropagation algorithm (reverse-mode autodiff) over this DAG.